 Retail has been one of the most prominent and growth oriented sectors, especially in the emerging markets in the recent past.
 According to a report by eMarketer, the retail industry is expected to reach a mark of $27.7 trillion in global sales by 2020 and along with the growing opportunities; the competition among different players is rapidly rising.

-Along with adopting innovative practices to attract and engage more customers, the players in retail industry have been using newer technologies to smoothen their processes and gaining a growth momentum to counter various challenges.
+Along with adopting innovative practices to attract and engage more customers, the players in retail industry have been using newer technologies for Retail automation to smoothen their processes and gaining a growth momentum to counter various challenges.

 Whether it is brick and mortar or e-commerce, there are several processes involved in the retail industry where time consumption and the scope of human errors are serious concerns.

 Well, talking about the processes, there is so much that goes behind bringing a product from the stage of production to the retail shelf for selling.
 From supply chain management to sales analytics, a retail chain includes numerous processes that were being performed manually until a few years ago.
 With the introduction of innovative technologies like RFID, POS and the most recent and most impactful RPA (Robotic Process Automation), companies are looking beyond the human capabilities to manage these processes more accurately and productively.

 Along with easing up the most basic tasks of the industry such as product scanning, data analytics, and inventory management, Robotic Process Automation caters to most of the administrative processes as well, resulting in advanced auditability, better customer relationship management, cost reduction, better productivity, and much more!